We hope to list events related to issues of peace and justice that will be of interest to parishioners.

 We will try to include not only events organised by our group, but also those organised by other groups of which we are informed.

 27 September 2020: Webinar : A Time for Grace

-Pope Francis has written his annual letter for the World Day of Migrants and Refugees 2020 in which he says:
+Pope Francis in his annual letter for the World Day of Migrants and Refugees 2020 wrote:

 “The pandemic has reminded us how we are all in the same boat.
 Realizing that we have the same concerns and fears has shown us once more that no one can be saved alone.
 To grow truly, we must grow together, sharing what we have, like the boy who offered Jesus five barley loaves and two fish… yet they proved enough for five thousand people (cf. Jn 6:1-15)!”